NovaStor

 NovaStor is a privately held software company based in Agoura Hills, California, with offices in Hamburg, Germany, and Zug, Switzerland.

-The company's primary focus is providing backup and recovery software to home users, small and medium-sized businesses, and enterprises.
-NovaStor and its products are often compared to other backup and data protection solutions such as Symantec and EMC.
+The company's primary focus is providing backup and recovery software to home users, small- and medium-sized businesses, and enterprises.
+NovaStor and its products are often compared to other backup and data protection services, such as Symantec and EMC.

 History

 NovaStor was founded in 1987.
 In June 2009, it was bought out by a management-led investor group, which remains as the company's majority shareholder.

 Products

 NovaStor provides backup and recovery software for home users, businesses, and managed service providers.
-Their core focus is cloud and enterprise solutions, which provide technology for onsite and offsite backup and the deployment of cloud-based managed services.
+Their core focus is cloud and enterprise services, which provide technology for onsite and offsite backup and the deployment of cloud-based managed services.